 Many people hold a lot of problematic beliefs about people in ethically non-monogamous relationships, but let’s address the most common one here: People in polyamorous or open relationships, generally speaking, do NOT have issues with commitment!
 People who engage in ENM may commonly hear phrases (even from friends) like “you just want to be a player for your entire life” or, “you just can’t commit and settle down with someone”.
-Poly people may even get hit with very derogatory terms used to describe those who sleep around.
+Poly people may even get hit with very derogatory terms…you know the ones…used to describe those who sleep around.
 These statements and stereotypes are harmful and usually the farthest thing from the truth.

 4. Care & consideration for your partner’s feelings is crucial.